Cycling The Grand Union Canal

 The Route

 End-to-end the canal is ~150 miles and makes a challenging 2 day or a more leisurely 3 day trip.
 For either option I recommend Birmingham to Braunston (approx 50 miles) as the target for Day 1.
 This is the toughest section with the highest chance of punctures so planning to go any further is risky.
 Braunston is a major junction on the canal and all milestones from London point to it so it makes a good target for a single day.
-On a 2-day trip Braunston to Brenford is very long but significantly easier than Day 1 due to better paths.
+On a 2-day trip Braunston to Brentford is very long but significantly easier than Day 1 due to better paths.
 For a 3 day trip, Leighton Buzzard is a good Half-way point between Braunston and Brentford.

 The Bikes